 PFAS is potentially in groundwater being down river from Dayton Airport.

-Radon level detected at surrounding property: 1-50 pCi/L.
+Radon level detected at surrounding property: 1-50 pCi/L. Two most recent previous owner occupants of 6340 Frederick Pike diagnosed with lung cancer; one died.

 Drainage/Erosion